-Coeliac disease can be tricky to diagnose as it is usually not tested until several other possibilities have been eliminated.
+Coeliac disease can be tricky to diagnose as it is usually not tested for until several other possibilities have been eliminated.
 Blood tests are used to screen for coeliac disease but a biopsy is needed to confirm the damage to the lining of the small intestine due to the disease.
-A second biopsy is often taken after several months on a gluten-free diet to examine the repair process and improvement in the structure of the lining.
-Diagnosis may not occur until the gut wall has been damaged by malabsorption over many years, resulting in changed bowel motions such as bulky stools and abdominal discomfort.
+When a diagnosis is uncertain, gene testing may also be used to help with a diagnosis.
+Coeliac disease may not be diagnosed until the gut wall has been damaged by malabsorption over many years, often resulting in changed bowel motions such as bulky stools and abdominal discomfort.
 Prior to these symptoms people may be lacking in energy and experience frequent headaches.

-In infants and children the symptoms are more easily identified, as after eating gluten they become more tired and lethargic, with changes in bowel motions that often have a very strong smell.
+In infants and children the symptoms are more easily identified, as after eating gluten they become more tired and lethargic, with changes in bowel motions that may have a very strong smell.
 Older children do not grow as predicted and can have various mineral deficiencies (low iron is common), abdominal pain or discomfort and more frequent, softer bowel motions.
 For adults symptoms are less clear as diarrhoea, unexplained weight loss, bone pain, mild gastric upsets, abdominal distention, tiredness, irritation and other symptoms could easily be put down to the stresses and strains of modern life.
 And, while gastrointestinal symptoms are a common symptom, in fact less than 50 percent of adults with coeliac disease experience these.
-Researchers have suggested that anaemia may be one of the important things to look for in adults, especially in those with a family history of coeliac disease.
+Researchers have suggested that anaemia and osteoporosis may be two other important presentations to look for in adults, especially in those with a family history of coeliac disease.
 Dermatitis herpetiformis, an intensely itchy, blistering rash, has also been associated with coeliac disease in a small number of people.

 Coeliac disease vs. gluten sensitivity – is there a difference?

-A wheat allergy, on the other hand, is a different distinct condition, being an immune system response to wheat specifically.
+Wheat allergy, is a different condition, being an immune system response specifically to wheat.
 People with this allergy only need to avoid wheat, and most children with wheat allergies will outgrow them.

 What are the health problems associated with coeliac disease?

-The most frequent health problem experienced by people who suffer from coeliac disease is anaemia due to poor absorption.
+A frequent health problem experienced by people who with coeliac disease is anaemia due to poor absorption.
 There are various types of anaemia due to a deficiency of iron, vitamin B12, folate or vitamin B6 and there may be only minor symptoms in adults.
-A well-controlled gluten-free diet, the use of supplements and improved dietary intake providing plenty of these nutrients is recommended, with blood tests to monitor progress.
+A well-controlled gluten-free diet, the use of appropriate supplements and improved dietary intake providing plenty of these nutrients is recommended, with blood tests to monitor progress.
 As the gut heals with a gluten-free diet, absorption of nutrients will improve.

-Because of the damage to the small intestine and the reduction in nutrient absorption that occurs in coeliacs, some vitamin and mineral supplementation may be necessary to correct a deficiency or to improve intake.
+Because of the damage to the small intestine and the reduction in nutrient absorption that occurs, some vitamin and mineral supplementation may be necessary to correct a deficiency or to improve intake.
 The most likely nutrients include iron, vitamin D, calcium and vitamin B12.
-The need for these should be confirmed with a blood test or bone scans.
+The need for these can be confirmed with a blood test or bone scans.
 If gluten is introduced to the diet accidentally and the gut lining is damaged, this may also be a time when additional nutrient support may be necessary.
 Talk to you GP or dietitian before using vitamin and mineral supplements as they can interact with medications and with each other.

 Lactose is the carbohydrate found in milk.
 An intolerance can sometimes occur due to coeliac disease, particularly where there is damage to the intestinal lining of the digestive system.
 A lactose-free diet is used in conjunction with the gluten-free diet, and once healing of the lining has occurred (due to removing gluten) the lactose intolerance disappears.
 This is because the enzymes needed to digest the milk sugar are found in the lining of the small intestine, which the gluten has damaged.
-Symptoms of abdominal distension, gas production and changes in bowel functions are further aggravated by the undigested lactose.
+Symptoms of abdominal distension, gas production and changes in bowel function are further aggravated by the undigested lactose.
 Foods containing lactose include all milk products, as well as ice cream, yoghurt and foods where milk or milk solids are added as an ingredient.
-Hard cheeses (cheddar) do not contain lactose.
-Soy milk, rice milk and almond milk can be used to replace the milk in beverages, on breakfast cereal and in cooking.
+Hard cheeses (cheddar) have almost no lactose.
+Calcium-enriched soy milk, rice milk and almond milk can be used to replace the milk in beverages, on breakfast cereal and in cooking.